1971 Liberal Party of Australia leadership spill

-The Liberal Party of Australia held a leadership spill on 10 March 1971.
-Prime Minister John Gorton called for a vote of confidence in his leadership, which was tied, prompting Gorton to resign.
+The 1971 Liberal Party of Australia leadership spill was held on 10 March 1971 to elect the leader of the Liberal Party of Australia and, ex officio, Prime Minister of Australia.

+Sitting prime minister John Gorton called for a vote of confidence in his leadership, which was tied, prompting Gorton to resign.
 William McMahon subsequently defeated Billy Snedden for the leadership, and was sworn in as prime minister on the same day.
 Gorton was elected as his deputy, defeating Malcolm Fraser and David Fairbairn.

 Background

 On 8 March 1971, Defence Minister Malcolm Fraser resigned from cabinet, supposedly over Gorton's failure to support him in a dispute with Chief of the General Staff Thomas Daly.
 The following day, Fraser gave a statement to the House of Representatives in which he excoriated Gorton and called him "not fit to hold the great office of prime minister".
 Fraser's actions brought to a head tensions over Gorton's leadership style, particularly what his opponents viewed as his lack of consultation with cabinet.
 In response, Gorton called a partyroom meeting for 10 a.m. on 10 March.